The power of unentanglement without destructive interference

 \paragraph{Linear algebra conventions.} We use $\ket{\bar{0}}$ and $\ket{\bar{+}}$ as shorthand for $\ket{0}^{\otimes a}$ and $\ket{+}^{\otimes a}$, respectively, whenever $a>1$ and is clear from the context.
 We also adopt the notation $\norm{\ket{\psi}}_2^2 \coloneqq \innerprod{\psi}{\psi}$ for the Euclidean norm of a vector $\ket{\psi}$ in Dirac notation.

-\parheading{Non-negative states and matrices.} A $d$-dimensional quantum state $\ket{\psi}$, viewed as a unit vector, is called \textit{non-negative} if $\innerprod{x}{\psi} \geq 0$ for all $x \in [d]$.
+\parheadingItem{Non-negative states and matrices.} A $d$-dimensional quantum state $\ket{\psi}$, viewed as a unit vector, is called \textit{non-negative} if $\innerprod{x}{\psi} \geq 0$ for all $x \in [d]$.
 For any non-negative state $\ket{\psi}$, the support of $\ket{\psi}$ is denoted by $\supp(\ket{\psi}) \coloneqq \set{s \in [d]}{\innerprod{s}{\psi} > 0}$, which consists of the basis indices (typically binary strings) corresponding to nonzero amplitudes.
 For any nonempty set $S \subseteq \{0,1\}^n$ with $d=2^n$, the corresponding \emph{subset state}, a notion first considered in~\cite[Section 3]{Wat00}, is defined by $\ket{S} \coloneqq \frac{1}{\sqrt{|S|}} \sum_{i \in S} \ket{i}$.
 In addition, a $d_1\times d_2$ matrix $M$ is called \textit{entrywise non-negative} if $\bra{x}M\ket{y} \geq 0$ for all $x\in[d_1]$ and $y\in[d_2]$.

-\parheading{Matrices and matrix norms.} A square matrix $A$ is \emph{Hermitian} if $A=A^\dagger$.
+\parheadingItem{Matrices and matrix norms.} A square matrix $A$ is \emph{Hermitian} if $A=A^\dagger$.
 A Hermitian matrix $A$ is \emph{positive semi-definite}, written $A\succeq 0$ or $0\preceq A$, if $\bra{\psi}A\ket{\psi}\geq 0$ for every vector $\ket{\psi}$.
 Moreover, we say that a positive semi-definite matrix $A$ is a density matrix if $\Tr(A)=1$.
 For Hermitian matrices $A$ and $B$ of the same dimension, we write $A\preceq B$ if $B-A$ is positive semi-definite.
 In addition, we denote the trace norm by $\norm{A}_1 \coloneqq \Tr(|A|)$, the Frobenius norm by $\norm{A}_2 \coloneqq \sqrt{\Tr\rbra*{A^\dagger A}}$, and the operator norm by $\norm{A}_{\infty} \coloneqq \sigma_{\max}(A)$, where $\sigma_{\max}(A)$ denotes the largest singular value of $A$.
 For simplicity, we also write $\norm{A} = \norm{A}_{\infty}$.

-\parheading{State spaces.} Let $\calS(d)$ denote the set of $d$-dimensional unit vectors, and let $\calS_+(d)$ denote the set of $d$-dimensional \emph{non-negative} unit vectors.
-Similarly, let $\calD(d)$ denote the set of $d$-dimensional density matrices, and let $\calD_+(d)$ denote the set of $d$-dimensional \emph{entrywise non-negative} density matrices.
+\parheadingItem{State spaces.} Let $\calS(d)$ be the set of $d$-dimensional unit vectors, and let $\calS_+(d)$ be the set of $d$-dimensional \emph{non-negative} unit vectors.
+Similarly, let $\calD(d)$ be the set of $d$-dimensional density matrices, and let $\calD_+(d)$ be the set of $d$-dimensional \emph{entrywise non-negative} density matrices.